orion-project/rezonator2/help/func_stabmap.rst

 :menuSelection:`Functions --> Stability Map`

-The function plots stability parameter of schema as function of single variable P(X), where X is parameter value of one of schema elements.
+The function plots the stability parameter of the schema as a function of a single variable, P(X), where X is the parameter value of one of the schema elements.

-The function works only on :ref:`resonators <trip_type>` because of idea of stability is not applicable to single-pass systems.
+The function works only on :ref:`resonators <trip_type>` because the idea of stability is not applicable to single-pass systems.

 Parameters
 ----------